Ratie263/Color-Analysis-of-Books/README.md

 # CSC212P3
 Counting Word Colors in Books!
+Import this in Eclipse early and often.
+Don't forget to Configure as Maven Project.
+Instructions are available on older assignments.

 ![Solution Screenshot](P3Frankenstein.png)